US Accusing Iran of Saudi Oil Attack May End in Devastating Blowback

 Saudi defence ministry spokesman Turki bin Saleh al-Malki displays pieces of what he said were Iranian cruise missiles and drones recovered from the attack site that targeted Saudi Aramco's facilities.
 Photo: Fayez Nureldine, AFP

-It is a fact that Saudi oil facilities were attacked by combination of drones and cruise missiles.
+It is a fact that Saudi oil facilities were attacked by a combination of drones and cruise missiles.
 Evidence may be emerging that some or all of the devices were manufactured in Iran.
 So far, there is no credible, let alone indisputable, proof that these were launched from Iran and by Iranian forces.
 All the while, American and Saudi speculations about the launch’s origin and pointing the finger at Iran take us closer to war.

 Even if all of the drones and cruise missiles were produced in Iran, a legitimate response could be “what’s new, superpowers have been selling lethal arms to dictators for years.”
 Importantly, no one died in the Saudi attack.